-In this post, we will be exploring the Top 3 IBS VA Rating Tips for 2021 along with a detailed description of the VA rating criteria for IBS at 0 percent, 10 percent, and 30 percent.
+This post will explore the Top 3 IBS VA rating tips and a detailed description of the VA rating criteria for IBS at 0 percent, 10 percent, and 30 percent.

-The highest scheduler VA rating for IBS is 30 percent.
+The highest schedular VA rating for IBS is 30 percent.

 So, let’s take a minute to explore the law regarding the symptoms and impairment required to warrant a VA disability rating for IBS.